 Students who are aware of potential conflicts due to college-sanctioned activities should report and discuss these conflicts as soon as they are known.
 The College encourages students to participate in sanctioned activities and encourages faculty to make arrangements to facilitate these experiences where possible.

-A student may, with the permission of the instructor, audit a course on a space-available basis for a tuition charge.
-In such courses as studio arts, laboratory sciences, and applied music, appropriate fees may be charged to all students as applicable.
+A full-time traditional Cedar Crest student may, with the permission of the instructor, audit a course without added tuition charge on a space-available basis.
+All others, with the permission of the instructor, may enroll as auditors for a tuition charge.
+In such courses as studio arts, laboratory sciences, computer sciences and applied music, appropriate fees may be charged to all students as applicable.
 Registration for audits is through the registrar’s office.
 A grade of “S” (satisfactory) or “U” (unsatisfactory) is recorded for auditing.
 An auditor is not required to take examinations and is accorded only such class participation as the instructor may offer.
 A student may, with the permission of the instructor, change from audit to credit until the end of the second (2nd) week of classes (deadlines for accelerated, winter terms, and summer sessions differ).
 It is the student’s responsibility to make up any assignments the student may have been exempt from as an auditor.
 Adjustment of fees to the level of full course cost will be made where applicable.
 A student may, with the permission of the instructor, change from credit to audit up until the deadline for withdrawing from courses.
 No refund will be given in the case of a registration change from credit to audit.

 a.
 Learning Environment and Appropriate Classroom Behavior